 In the 1st century CE, Romans mined limestone from the banks of the Seine to construct Lutetia, the predecessor of Paris.
 These quarries supplied stone for structures across the city, including amphitheaters and baths.
 As Paris expanded over the centuries, these ancient tunnels remained underground, largely forgotten.

-In 1774, a catastrophic mine collapse in the Montmartre area caused destruction above ground, prompting King Louis XVI’s administration to act.
-The Inspection Générale des Carrières was established in 1777 to strengthen and manage Paris’s underground tunnels.
-Around the same time, the Holy-Innocents Cemetery wall crumbled, spilling human remains into adjacent buildings.
+In 1774, a catastrophic mine collapse in Montmartre caused significant destruction, prompting action from King Louis XVI’s administration.
+By 1777, the Inspection Générale des Carrières was established to manage and reinforce Paris’s underground tunnels.

 The Catacombs were created to address public health issues caused by overcrowded cemeteries in Paris during the late 18th century.